jfqd/email2nc/README.md

 # Email2nc

-Send pdf-documents in emails fetched via imap to a given printer.
+Send pdf-documents in emails fetched via imap to a given nextcloud-instance.

 ## Installation